 - Dean (ex officio)

 - Director of Education

 - Vice-President Education

+- Head of Training

+- Training Manager

-- ePortfolio Manager - eLearning Manager
+- eLearning Manager

 The committee meets four times a year.
 All members should endeavour to attend but deputies can be sent with the agreement of the Chairperson.